domivillacis/Amazon_Vine_Analysis/README.md

 Our client $ellby, is an eCommerce platform that's about to launch a large product catalog on a retail website, but needs help comparing how their product reviews compared to the competition are selling and they'd also like to enroll in a program that offers free products to selected reviewers, but first they need to know if this idea will benefit them and if it is worth the investment.

-For this analysis, we're going to use AWS, where we're going to create a database and a bucket that will be linked to a server in pgAdmin so that we'll be able to read and analyse our large csv file.
+For this analysis, we're going to use AWS, the platform where we're going to create a database and a bucket that will be linked to a server in pgAdmin so that we'll be able to read and analyse our large csv file.

+Let's go shopping!! 🛍️

 ## Results